-12.4 Calipers may not be lightened, must be OEM and must be made of steel.
+12.4 Calipers may not be lightened, must be OEM and must be made of steel and must all match.

 12.5 Rotors must be steel and may not be lightened, scalloped or drilled.
 Rotors may be re-drilled for different bolt patterns or larger studs.
 Oil bath hubs are not allowed.